Login / Register

 ORNo Account?
 Register here.

 He’s hot-tempered and can be as blunt as a Billy club.
-But there’s a reason William Bratton is the most famous cop in America: he gets the job done.
+But Chief Bratton gets the job done

 And so, in the city of Los Angeles, crime went down.